Forecasting Multivariate Urban Data via Decomposition and Spatio-Temporal Graph Analysis: Related Work

 \section{Related Work}

-Classical statistical methods have been the cornerstone of time-series forecasting for decades.
-Models such as the Autoregressive Integrated Moving Average (ARIMA)~\cite{box1968some, box1970distribution} and its variants have historically been used due to their simplicity and interpretability.
-ARIMA models work by modeling the autocorrelation in the data, making them suitable for univariate time-series forecasting.
-Another well-known method is Exponential Smoothing (ETS)~\cite{holt2004forecasting, winters1960forecasting}, which assigns exponentially decreasing weights to past observations.
+Statistical methods have been the cornerstone of time-series forecasting for decades.
+Time-series models such as the Autoregressive Integrated Moving Average (ARIMA)~\cite{box1970distribution} and its variants have historically been used due to their simplicity and interpretability.

+Another widely used method is Exponential Smoothing (ETS)~\cite{holt2004forecasting, winters1960forecasting}, which assigns exponentially decreasing weights to past observations.
 Despite their widespread use, these classical methods have notable limitations.
 They typically assume stationarity and linearity in the data, which can make them unsuitable for more complex, nonlinear, and large-scale multivariate time-series datasets.
 Furthermore, as the number of variables increases, these models often struggle with scalability and may overfit data.
-This underscores the need for more advanced techniques that can handle the intricacies of urban time-series data.

-Machine learning has brought new techniques to time-series forecasting.
-Traditional models like Support Vector Machines (SVM)~\cite{boser1992training}, Decision Trees, and Random Forests~\cite{breiman2001random} have been adapted to predict future values based on historical data.
-These models are capable of capturing nonlinear relationships better than classical statistical methods.
+Traditional machine learning models such as Support Vector Machines (SVM), Decision Trees, and Random Forests have been adapted to predict future values based on historical data.
+These models are capable of capturing nonlinear relationships better than statistical methods.
 Ensemble methods such as Gradient Boosting Machines (GBM)~\cite{friedman2001greedy} and XGBoost~\cite{chen2016xgboost} have been particularly successful in combining the predictions of multiple models to improve accuracy.
 However, these models often require significant feature engineering and may not fully capture the temporal dependencies inherent in time-series data.

 Deep learning has revolutionized time-series forecasting by making it possible to learn nonlinear and complex temporal dependencies directly from the data.
-Early deep learning models for time-series forecasting, such as Long Short-Term Memory (LSTM)~\cite{hochreiter1997long} networks and Gated Recurrent Units (GRUs)~\cite{69e088c8129341ac89810907fe6b1bfe}, focused on capturing long-term dependencies through recurrent neural network (RNN) architectures.
+Early deep learning models for time-series forecasting